RobinWaves/Leaflet-Challenge/README.md

 ![AdvancedMap](Leaflet-Step-2/images/Bonus-satellite.png)

-The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
+The second task plots a second data set to illustrate the relationship between tectonic plates and seismic activity.
+Find the tectonic plate data set here: [Tectonic Plate Boundries](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json).

 You will need to pull in a second data set and visualize it along side your original set of data.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

 In this step we are going to..